sidchop/NetworkDeformationModels/README.md

 The `data` folder contains:

--   The representative group consensus SC and group mean FC matrices for healthy control data sets.
-The SC data was processed using tractoflow and filtered using COMMIT2 (please refer to paper for details).
-The FC data was processed using fmriprep and denoised using AROMA, with and without Global Signal Regression (please refer to paper for details).
+-   The representative group-consensus SC and group-mean FC matrices for healthy control data sets.
+The individual-level SC data was processed using tractoflow and filtered using COMMIT2 prior to the group-consensus matrix being computed (please refer to paper for details).
+The FC data was processed using fmriprep and denoised using AROMA, with and without Global Signal Regression (please refer to paper for details), prior to a group average matrix being computed.

 -   The Deformation Based Morphometry (DBM) voxel-level contrast t-statistic maps for all contrasts.
 HC = Healthy control, PIPT =